trynthink/scout/docs/tutorials.rst

 .. [#] These key-value pairs enclosed with curly braces are called `associative arrays`_, and JSON files use syntax for these arrays that is similar to `Python dictionaries`_.
 .. [#] Note that this document does not cover lighting, where varying bulb types are used, or Miscellaneous Electric Loads (MELs), which are not broken into specific technologies in the Annual Energy Outlook.
 .. [#] Acceptable domains include eia.gov, doe.gov, energy.gov, data.gov, energystar.gov, epa.gov, census.gov, pnnl.gov, lbl.gov, nrel.gov, sciencedirect.com, costar.com, and navigantresearch.com.
+.. [#] The size parameter specifies the number of samples to draw from the specified distribution.
+The number of samples is preset to be the same for all ECMs to ensure consistency.
 .. [#] If the warning "there is no package called 'rjson'" appears in the R Console window, try running the script again.
 If the warning is repeated, the rjson package should be added manually.
 From the Packages menu, (Windows) select Install package(s)... or (Mac) from the Packages & Data menu, select Package Installer and click the Get List button in the Package Installer window.
 If prompted, select a repository from which to download packages.
 On Windows, select "rjson" from the list of packages that appears.
 On a Mac, search in the list for "rjson," click the "Install Dependencies" checkbox, and click the "Install Selected" button.
 When installation is complete, close the Package Installer window.
 .. [#] When ECMs are competed against each other, demand-side heating and cooling ECMs that improve the performance of the building envelope reduce the energy required to meet heating and cooling needs (supply-side energy), and that reduction in energy requirements for heating and cooling is reflected in a reduced baseline for supply-side heating and cooling ECMs.
 At the same time, supply-side heating and cooling ECMs that are more efficient reduce the energy used to provide heating and cooling services, thus reducing the baseline energy for demand-side ECMs.
 The description of :ref:`ECM competition <ecm-competition>` in Step 3 of the analysis approach section includes further details regarding supply-side and demand-side heating and cooling energy use balancing.